rossrobino/domco/apps/docs/src/server/content/deploy.md

 Adapters take care of these deployment steps.

 1. Set [`ssr`](https://vitejs.dev/config/ssr-options.html) options if changes are needed, for example if you are deploying to an edge function, set this to `"web worker"`.
-2. Create an entry point for the target environment by using the `handler` from `dist/server/func.js`.
+2. Create an entry point for the target environment by using `default.fetch` from `dist/server/func.js`.
 This could be reexporting it as a different export, or applying to a node server.
 3. Within the entry point, serve the `dist/client/*` directory as static assets, and the `dist/client/_immutable/*` directory with immutable cache headers.
-Static assets must be hit before the `handler` to take advantage of prerendering.
-When an asset is not found, the request needs to fallthrough to the `handler`.
+Static assets must be hit before `default.fetch` to take advantage of prerendering.
+When an asset is not found, the request needs to fallthrough to `default.fetch`.

 If you think others might benefit from your adapter you can [create an issue](https://github.com/rossrobino/domco/issues) or pull request to propose a new adapter.
 Adapters should be created for zero configuration deployments for deployment providers, not specific to JavaScript runtimes.